yaronf/I-D/RFC6982bis/draft-sheffer-rfc6982bis.md

    This process was initially proposed as an experiment in [RFC6982].
 That document is now obsoleted, and the process advanced to Best Current Practice.

+Historically there have been other ways for experience based on protocol implementations to feed back into the IETF process.
+Many "implementation reports" have been published, in some cases several years after the protocol was originally published.
+Providing feedback to published protocols is a related goal, but different from the current document's focus.
+Two notable examples of published implementation reports are {{RFC1369}} and {{RFC5080}}.

 # The "Implementation Status" Section